veit/python-basics-tutorial/docs/save-data/index.rst

 Save and access data
 ====================

-You can save your data persistently in :doc:`files <files>` in the :doc:`file system <filesystem>`.
-In the Python standard library, there are also several modules for converting data into a linear form.
+You can save your data persistently in :doc:`files and directories
+<files-directories>`.
+In the Python standard library, there are also several
+modules for converting data into a linear form.
 This process is called *serialisation* or *marshalling*.
 The reverse process is called *deserialisation* or *unmarshalling*.
 And if the :ref:`built-in modules